dslab-epfl/svshi/README.md

 3. You can find the repo copied in `/home/maki/svshi`
 4. `svshi` command is accessible

-## GUI

-SVSHI comes with a GUI in the form of a web application.
-For this usage, we strongly recommend to use the provided Docker image.

-### Docker (can be used on Windows or Unix machine)

-Here the SVSHI system and the frontend server run on the same Docker image.
-To use it:

-- Run `cd ./scripts && ./build_docker.sh` (Windows: `.ps1`) to build the image
-- Run `cd ./scripts && ./run_docker.sh` to run the docker container
-- Open a browser and navigate to `http://localhost:3000` (or replace `localhost` by the IP of the machine running the Docker)
-- \[Only if you run the Docker on another machine than the one you use to access the GUI\] Enter the IP:Port combination of the machine running the Docker on the GUI front page

 ### Unix (Linux / macOS)

 You need to have `npm` installed on your system!